-- 1. Students who achieve less than 2 SD below the class mean for any NBME exam during the in seat portion of Block 8 part 1 will be required to have a meeting with an advisor, learning specialist, or dean within student affairs or curricular affairs to develop an adjusted and approved Step 1 study plan. - 2.
+- 1. Students who achieve less than 2 SD below the class mean for any NBME exam during the in-seat portion of Block 8 part 1 will be required to have a meeting with an advisor, learning specialist, or Dean within student affairs or curricular affairs to develop an adjusted and approved Step 1 study plan. - 2.
 Students whose CBSSA examination scores or other self-assessments are of concern, based upon guidelines by the NBME and/or the Office of Student Affairs will be notified that they are required to: - Work with their advisor or learning specialist to determine the optimal date to sit for Step 1.
 Students are advised to follow the "Key Elements of a Successful Study Plan" document, provided at the end of this document. - 3.
-Prior to approving the study plan, the academic support staff member will work with the student to assess whether the plan is being followed and working.
-Students should check with the academic support staff for advice on readiness. - 4.
+Prior to approving the study plan, the advisor or learning specialist will work with the student to assess whether the plan is being followed and working.
+Students should check with the advisor or learning specialist for advice on readiness. - 4.
 Students who are concerned they are not making good progress toward sitting for USMLE Step 1 are encouraged to meet with a dean or student affairs/academic advisor to discuss all of the topics outlined in this document related to deferral of Step 1 and the effect of deferral on core clerkships and clinical electives.
 If after that meeting, the student still would like to defer, they must inform the appropriate campus deans.
 The request must fully outline the reason(s) the student is requesting the deferral. - 5.
-Students who do not sit for Step 1 by March 25, 2023 must meet with the appropriate campus dean/academic advisor to discuss their academic progress toward sitting for the USMLE Step 1 exam and the likelihood that their promotion to Phase 2 will be delayed. - 6.
+Students who do not sit for Step 1 by March 23, 2024 must meet with the appropriate campus dean/academic advisor to discuss their academic progress toward sitting for the USMLE Step 1 exam and the likelihood that their promotion to Phase 2 will be delayed. - 6.
 Core clerkship/clinical elective sites require that all additions or changes to students' schedules be done at least four weeks prior to the start of the rotation due to the constraints of Phase 2 scheduling.
 This four-week period is needed between sitting for USMLE Step 1 and starting core clerkships and/or the next clinical elective rotation.
-Students who are deferring will be scheduled into clerkships/electives based on availability; they are not guaranteed their originally planned rotation schedule.
-Students who have deferred Step 1 must present evidence that they have taken the Step 1 exam before any clerkships/clinical electives will be scheduled. - 7.
+Students who are deferring will be scheduled into clerkships/electives based on availability; they are not guaranteed their originally planned rotation schedule. - 7.
 Two-week availability: While four weeks is the standard time needed for courses to prepare for students, in rare instances a student might be allowed to register for a course within a shorter time frame, at the discretion of the campus and dependent on space available.
-Students must notify administration that they have completed the Step 1 exam and are ready to be registered for core clerkships/clinical electives.
+Students must notify administration that they have sat and taken the Step 1 exam and are ready to be registered for core clerkships/clinical electives.
 Notification within